-Well known for great surfing waves, stunning sunsets and a legendary nightlife, Tamarindo is a popular beach town in the Guanacaste province, perfect for the ultimate fun in the sun vacation.
-Tamarindo is only a 1.5 hour drive from Liberia International Airport, making it the ideal destination for families, couples and solo travelers looking for gorgeous beaches and fantastic water sports.
+Well known for great surfing waves, stunning sunsets and a legendary nightlife, Tamarindo is a popular beach destination in the Guanacaste province, perfect for the ultimate fun in the sun vacation.
+Tamarindo beach is only a 1.5 hour drive from Guanacaste Airport, making it the ideal destination for families, couples and solo travelers looking for gorgeous beaches and fantastic water sports in Costa Rica.

 In this guide you’ll learn more about Tamarindo town, Tamarindo beach, how to get to Tamarindo, where to stay, where to eat, what to do and more.